-6Similar arguments are also put forward ion Catão and Chang (2013) and De Paoli (2009).
+6 Similar arguments are also put forward ion Catão and Chang (2013) and De Paoli paper is the first paper to address the specific question of regime shifts in the monetary policy responses to the exchange rate.

-7Note, to economize on parameters and strengthen identification of different regimes, we let the switch in variances for different shocks be synchronized (but can of course vary from country to country).
+Note, to economize on parameters and strengthen identification of different regimes, we let the switch in variances for different shocks be synchronized.

-8For an early article analysing exchange rate stabilization, see Obstfeld and Rogoff (1995), or, see Corsetti et al. (2010) and Engel (2014) for more recent surveys on the large literature on monetary policy and exchange rate determination.
+8 For an early article analysing exchange rate stabilization, see Obstfeld and Rogoff (1995), or, see Corsetti et al. (2010) and Engel (2014) for more recent surveys on the large literature on monetary policy and exchange rate determination.